openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 ## 10 ID 219 2016
 ```

-As we can see above there are some integers that I want to eliminate from the dataset together with the entire ID column.
+As we can see above there are some integers that I want to remove together with the entire ID column.

 ```r